mindfulness-at-the-computer/mindfulness-at-the-computer/docs/design/OVERVIEW.md

 ## Process

 To make changes to the application features please follow this procedure:
-* Discuss with the others in the gitter design room
+* Discuss with the others in the Gitter design room
 * Create issue with the design tag
   * Perhaps also the question tag if it is unsure if this is going to be implemented
 * Update the design documentation